User Roles

 ### Admin

-The admin has all of the above permissions *except* `workspace_management`.
+The Admin role has every permission except `workspace_management`.
 Subject to the "enforce permissions for admins" toggle described above.

 ### Develop